 Behind every innovation is a diverse team of people with different cultural backgrounds and perspectives.
 Although it's tempting to believe that similarity is the path to success, true innovation flourishes when fueled by multiple perspectives.

 You don't have to be a company with a global presence in order to benefit from cultural diversity on your team.
-Many North American businesses look for talent internationally in an effort to bring new perspectives to the table.
+In today's more remote environment, talent acquisition has become an increasingly global proposition in an effort to bring new perspectives to the table.

-In our office, Mango Languages embraces cultural diversity — there are over 30 languages collectively spoken by Mango Languages team members — ‘Mangos’ — and over 19 different cultural backgrounds represented.
+In our office, Mango Languages embraces cultural diversity — there are over 30 languages collectively spoken by Mango Languages team members and over 19 different cultural backgrounds represented.

 What are some ways that my organization can embrace cultural diversity?